w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Students design the navigation menu and other navigational mechanisms for a set of web pages.
+* Portfolio &mdash; Students design the navigation menu and other navigational mechanisms for a website.
 Assess how students understand accessibility features of navigation across websites and applications.

 ## Teaching Resources